25 Engaging Role Playing Activities for Speech Development in Children

 Activity: One child acts as the doctor, while another is the patient.

 Case Example: Tom, age 7, struggles with the /r/ sound.
-In this role playing activity, Tom asks questions like “Where does it hurt?” and instructs, “Rest and drink water.”
-This contextual practice helps him work on his /r/ sounds in a meaningful way.
+In this role playing activity, Tom asks questions like “Where does it hurt?” and instructs, “Rest and drink water,” helping him practice his speech therapy targets meaningfully.

 3. Restaurant Scene